Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Coupled electron-phonon scattering matrix

 where the two rates in each bracket account for processes in which an electron absorbs or emits a phonon.
-We further separate the scattering-out terms, which are proportional to $\mathrm{f}_{\km}$ itself, from the scattering-in terms that are proportional to the populations of other electron states $\mathrm{f}_{\kmp}$.
-Comparing \cref{eq:matrix/el_scattering} with the electron part of \cref{eq:BTE_el_ph}, we find the expressions for two quadrants of the unsymmetrized scattering matrix:
+We further separate out-scattering terms, which are proportional to $\mathrm{f}_{\km}$ itself, from in-scattering terms that are proportional to the populations of other electron states $\mathrm{f}_{\kmp}$.
+Comparing \cref{eq:matrix/el_scattering} with the electron part of \cref{eq:BTE_el_ph}, we find the expressions for two upper quadrants of the unsymmetrized scattering matrix:

 where we expanded the scattering rates using \cref{eq:matrix/scattering_rate} and expressed equilibrium populations in terms of Fermi-Dirac and Bose-Einstein populations.
-In the first bracket of \cref{eq:matrix/S_el}, we group together absorption of $\qs$ and emission of $-\qs$, while in the second bracket the two terms determine determine the diagonal and off-diagonal terms of $\mathrm{S}^{\rm el}_{\km,\kmp}$ \footnote{Note that, due to inversion symmetry of the phonon Brillouin zone, the state $-\bm{q},s$ has the same energy as $\qs$ and we can replace $\bm{q}$ with $-\bm{q}$ under the sum over $\bm{q}$.}.
+In the first bracket of \cref{eq:matrix/S_el}, we group together absorption of $\qs$ and emission of $-\qs$, while in the second bracket the two terms determine the diagonal and off-diagonal terms of $\mathrm{S}^{\rm ee}_{\km,\kmp}$ \footnote{Note that, due to inversion symmetry of the phonon Brillouin zone, the state $-\bm{q},s$ has the same energy as $\qs$ and we can replace $\bm{q}$ with $-\bm{q}$ under the sum over $\bm{q}$.}.
 In \cref{eq:matrix/D_el_ph}, the two terms in the bracket account for absorption and emission of the $\qs$ mode, exactly as in \cref{eq:matrix/el_scattering}.

 We proceed in an analogous way to describe the scattering term for phonons:

 here a single sum over electrons accounts for both absorption and emission, and we note also that the electron-phonon interaction is diagonal in the phonon subspace.
 The scattering matrix elements are then: